WWE News: Huge Episode Of ‘NXT’ Planned For Tonight – Tag Title Match, NXT Championship On The Line

 For those who may be completely in the dark, Wednesday night is going to be absolutely huge for professional wrestling.
 As reported by The Inquisitr, the first-ever episode of AEW: Dynamite will take place, and WWE is going to compete against it head-to-head.
-NXT has been on the air for two weeks now, but this will be the first time they are going a full two hours on USA Network and a huge show is planned.
+NXT has been on the air for two weeks now, but this will be the first time they are going a full two hours on USA Network, and a huge show is planned.

-For the first two weeks it was on television, NXT was only one hour before moving to the WWE Network for the second.
-That move was done due to the final two episodes of Suits needing to air, but the series is now over and some big things are plans as WWE wants to put their best foot forward on Wednesday evening.
+For the first two weeks it was on television, NXT was only one hour, before moving to the WWE Network for the second.
+That move was done due to the final two episodes of Suits needing to air, but the series is now over, and some big things are planned as WWE wants to put their best foot forward on Wednesday evening.

 Matt Riddle to challenge NXT Champion Adam Cole